mlnchk/pin-of-the-day/README.md

-# Raindrop.io to Telegram Daily Article Bot
+# Pinterest to Telegram Daily Pin Bot

-A serverless TypeScript application that runs daily on Cloudflare Workers, fetching a random article from a Raindrop.io collection and sending it via Telegram.
+A serverless TypeScript application that runs daily on Cloudflare Workers, fetching a random pin from a Pinterest board and sending it via Telegram.

 ## Features

 - 🔄 **Daily automated execution** via Cloudflare Cron Triggers
-- 📚 **Random article selection** from your Raindrop.io collection
+- 📌 **Random pin selection** from your Pinterest board
 - 📱 **Telegram notifications** with formatted messages
 - 🚨 **Error handling** with Telegram error notifications
 - ☁️ **Serverless** - runs on Cloudflare Workers free tier